ppmi500team/PPMI500/ppmi500/ppmi500/data/README.md

 # Identifying Modality From Raw DICOM Images
-We can use the `SeriesDescription` field of the DICOM header to identify the modality of the image.
+We can use the `SeriesDescription` field of the DICOM header to identify the modality of the image (CT, DAT, DTI, DTI_LR, DTI_RL, NM2DMT, PET, SPECT, T1w, T2Flair, rsfMRI, rsfMRI_LR, rsfMRI_RL, or Other).
 The file `modality_map.csv` contains a `Description` column and a `cleaned_modality` column.
 Any image that has a `SeriesDescription` contained in that `Description` field should be labeled with the corresponding modality in the `cleaned_modality` field.

 **< to-do: summary of how the scientists mapped the `SeriesDescription` column to the `cleaned_modality` >**